-- Be sure to practice good respiratory hygiene during your visit – including covering your cough, sneeze into your elbow, and, if applicable, wash your hands for at least 20 seconds.
+- Be sure to practice good respiratory hygiene during your visit – including covering your cough, sneezing into your elbow, and, if applicable, washing your hands for at least 20 seconds.

-- Curbside pickup will continue during the library’s open hours, however, effective June 24, the location will be shifted to the front entrance of the Library.
-Parking in the Main St. lot will be reserved for Library Staff and curbside pickup.
+- Curbside pickup will continue during the library’s open hours from the front entrance of the Library.
+Parking in the Main St. lot will be reserved for library staff and curbside pickup.

 - All library materials should be returned to the outside book drop.